 March sees the first efforts of spring trying to break out of winter hibernation.
 March doesn't have any public holidays so for domestic tourists, it's not a big time to travel.
 In fact, sandwiched between the big Chinese New Year holidays and the start of short spring holidays such as Qing Ming, March is a pretty quiet time in China.

+Northern China finally starts to warm up with an average eleven degree (F) increase from Feb.
 Central China is still going to feel chilly and very damp.
 The rain really starts to kick in now and you'll be getting a lot more rain days in both central and southern China.
 In the south though, the warmer weather will feel lovely and you'll really be comfortable sightseeing in cool spring temps.
 Just don't forget your rain boots!

 See more about the weather by region for China.

 March Temperatures and Rainfall

 Here are listings for the average daytime temperatures and average number of rainy days for a few cities in China.
 Click the links to see the stats by month.

 - Beijing: the ave daytime temp is 51F (11C) and ave number of rainy days is 4.

 - Shanghai: the ave daytime temp is 55F (13C) and ave number of rainy days is 13.

 - Guangzhou: the ave daytime temp is 71F (21C) and ave number of rainy days is 14.